shamzaali7/connection-frontend-api/README.md

 - Use another NBA API to grab player ID's
 - Interpolate user ID's in the url of a png website to access player pictures
 - Print pictures of the selected players along with the stats

+### User Stories
+- As a User I want to see a layout of connections.
+- As a User I want to be able to add more connections.
+- As a User I want to be able to update my social links.
+- As a User I want to experience a user-friendly application.
+- As a User I want to be able to click on ‘Intro’ button to learn and know how to operate site.

 # Components